 We offer a wide range of immunizations, including the immunizations you need to register for classes and those you need to travel.

 Students (including undergraduate, graduate, professional, and non-traditional students) will need to be vaccinated prior to participating in on-campus classes or activities.
 For students at the Medford/Somerville/SMFA campus, the deadline will be the beginning of the fall semester.
 The University will assist students who have limited access to vaccine in meeting this requirement shortly after their arrival on campus.
 Like other vaccine requirements in place for students, medical and religious exemptions will be considered.
-More details about this policy, including information on how to submit proof of vaccination status, will be posted here.
+Find more details about this COVID-19 vaccine policy, including information on how to submit proof of vaccination status.